paulbradish/awesome-digital-marketing/README.md

 ## Account Based Marketing (ABM)
 __Account Based Marketing__ is a strategic marketing approach where B2B companies identify and target high-value accounts with personalized campaigns and messaging.
 ABM focuses on building strong relationships with key decision-makers within targeted accounts, rather than trying to reach a broad audience.
 This approach requires a deep understanding of the target accounts and a coordinated effort between sales and marketing teams to deliver content and messaging that speaks directly to the needs and pain points of each account.
-- [6sense](https://6sense.com/) - ABM software which reveals revenue insights that lead to high-quality pipeline, eliminating guesswork & empowering your revenue team with more data and visibility.
+- [6sense](https://6sense.com/) - Reveals revenue insights that lead to a high-quality pipeline, eliminating guesswork & empowering your revenue team with more data and visibility.
-- [Lead Forensics](https://www.leadforensics.com/) - The world's #1 website visitor identification software.
-Uncover your anonymous B2B website visitors and fuel your business growth.
+- [Lead Forensics](https://www.leadforensics.com/) - Uncover your anonymous B2B website visitors and fuel your business growth.
-- [Qualified](https://www.qualified.com/account-based-marketing) - Know when your target accounts are on the site and engage them in real-time sales conversations to grow pipeline and revenue.
-- [Zoominfo](https://www.zoominfo.com/) - Get the B2B data and software you need to connect with and close your most valuable buyers — all in one operating system.
+- [Zoominfo](https://www.zoominfo.com/) - Data to connect with and close your most valuable buyers — all in one operating system.

 ## Analytics
-Analytics is the process of examining and interpreting large sets of data in order to uncover patterns, gain insights, and-making.
+Analytics is the process of examining and interpreting large sets of data in order to uncover patterns, gain insights, and drive smart marketing decisions.
 This involves using various tools and techniques to extract meaning from data, including statistical analysis, machine learning, and data visualization.
 The goal of __Data Analytics__ is to turn raw data into actionable insights that can be used to improve business operations, identify new opportunities, and solve complex problems.
   - __Analytics Dashboards__
       - [Agency Analytics](https://agencyanalytics.com/) - Monitor all of your client's marketing channels in one seamless dashboard.
 All fully branded for your agency.
 Give clients access to the interface or app as if you built the platform in-house.
       - [Dash This](https://dashthis.com/) - An automated marketing reporting tool created to help marketers save hours of manual work by integrating numerous APIs into one customized web analytics dashboard.